lydell/elm-watch/docs/server.md

 # Server

+{: .warning }
+⚠️ This is a beta feature!
+You need to install `elm-watch@beta` to be able to use it.

 If you want, you can enable a simple static file server for your project, by adding the following to your `elm-watch.json` file:

 ```json